About:

 Li-Ting Chang is a Ph.D. candidate in the Department of East Asian Languages and Cultural Studies at the University of California, Santa Barbara.
-Her research interests include Chinese literature, print media, affect theories, gender studies, Taiwan studies, Sinophone studies, and popular culture.
-Her dissertation project, “Dear Darling: Love Letters as a New Cultural Sensation in Early 20th Century China,” explores the interplay between the conception of romantic sentiments and the love letter as a literary genre and an everyday practice.
+Her research interests include Chinese literature, print media, affect theory, gender studies, Taiwan studies, Sinophone studies, and popular culture.
+Her dissertation project, “Dear Darling: Love Letters as a New Cultural Sensation in Early 20th Century China,” explores the interplay between the conception of romantic sentiment and the love letter as both a literary genre and an everyday practice.

 Academic History